HMS Solebay (1742): War of Jenkins' Ear

 Having been keeping a poor lookout, the French crew was unprepared for the attack.
 Phillips had the remaining men on Alexander fire two vollies with small arms into the defenders on deck, forcing them to retreat into cover below Solebays quarterdeck.
 The French then began to fire back at Alexanders men, and to deter this Phillips had Alexander fire five of her cannon into them.
 The French crew surrendered, having lost fifteen men killed to Alexanders three.
 Taken back to Alexanders home port of Bristol on 21 April, Solebay was surveyed by the Admiralty on 30 June and repurchased on 11 August for £3,758.
-The naval historian N. A. M. Rodger describes the cutting out of Solebay as a humiliation for the navy, contrasting the gallant conduct of Alexanders crew with the lacklustre performance of Solebays original men.
+The naval historian N. A. M. Rodger describes the cutting out of Solebay as a humiliation for the Royal Navy, contrasting the gallant conduct of Alexanders crew with the lacklustre performance of Solebays original men.
 Phillips was presented to George II on 2 May who awarded him a gold medal and 500 guineas in congratulations for the action.
 (Note: The crew of Alexander received prize money for the capture of Solebay in July 1747.)

 The frigate was recommissioned into the Royal Navy in August, under the command of Captain John Vaughan.
 Intended to serve on patrol duties and escorting convoys, Solebay was refitted at Plymouth between December and March 1747, costing a further £2,852.
 Patrolling alongside the 44-gun ship HMS Southsea Castle, on 13 April Solebay captured the French privateer Grand Alexandre.
 The war ended in 1748, with Vaughan leaving command of the frigate.